 Guests can view African elephants at the Elephant Water-hole made possible through the generosity of Gayla and Jim Von Ehr, featuring a river in which the elephants can splash and swim.
 During snack time, the elephants can push against a custom-built African fig tree, using their weight to make it wobble and release nuts and fruit, just as they do in the wild.
 A shaded animal enrichment and viewing area allows keepers to talk to guests about elephant behavior and answer questions.

 The Elephant Savanna

-The south habitat is primary territory of the Dallas Zoo’s Golden Girls, a matriarchal family of five African elephants.
+The south habitat is primary territory of the Dallas Zoo’s Golden Girls, a matriarchal family of African elephants.
 With wallows, watering holes, trees to push and rub against, and several enrichment and activity stations strategically placed throughout the savanna, guests will see active elephants throughout the day.
 The south and north habitats can be opened to one another, allowing the elephants and their hoofed friends to mix and mingle as they might in the wild.
 The Elephant Savanna is an active elephant study facility, with experts collecting data to be shared with scientists at other zoos and those working in the field.
 We study communication among elephants, longevity, foot care (10,000 pounds is a lot to support), staying healthy and active, and ways to improve their quality of life.